ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 * Good communication skills - you don’t build solutions for yourself -you build them for customers and the REAL world!
 * Desire to push yourself to understand a little of lot of things (you may touch upon Machine Learning, Analytics and at the same time core database or file parsing).
 This is probably the most critical -do you have the drive and motivation to learn a lot!!
 * Ability to work under tight deadlines - our projects can be 2-6-week bursts.
+* Desire to collaborate and innovate to create solutions while working to become a full-stack developer.

 ## Interview Schedule